Dragonruler6008/slurmdocs/README.md

 # Slurm Documentation for SCI

-These are the docs that I am compiling for SCI so that the Slurm install is documented.
-This readme serves as a one stop shop for all things slurm at SCI.
+These are the docs that compiled for SCI so that the Slurm install is documented.
+This readme serves as a one stop shop for all things Slurm at SCI.
-You can find slurms main docs here: https://slurm.schedmd.com/documentation.html This is where you can find the nitty gritty about Slurm
+You can find Slurms main docs here: https://slurm.schedmd.com/documentation.html This is where you can find the nitty gritty about Slurm

 #### Purpose
 The Wormulon Cluster is meant for testing the functionality and viability of a compute cluster administered by SCI.
 It consists of a controller node (wormulonctl) and 5 worker nodes (wormulon1-4, dev1).
 The controller node handles the database, login and delegation of the work to the worker nodes.
 The worker nodes have no login except for SCI-IT to administer and maintain.